-Greyhounds are even great dogs to crate-train, as they don’t mind the smaller spaces.
+Greyhounds are great dogs to crate-train, as they don’t mind the smaller spaces.
 In fact, the smaller, enclosed space can reduce the separation anxiety experienced by many Greyhounds.
-They don’t feel responsible for guarding a huge home by themselves while you’re out.
+They don’t feel responsible for guarding a huge home alone while you’re out.
 They will be perfectly happy in an enclosed crate with a comfy bed so they can sleep for a few hours undisturbed.

 Do Greyhounds Sleep a lot?

-In comparison to a lot of other dog breeds, Greyhounds do sleep a lot.
+Compared to many other dog breeds, Greyhounds do sleep a lot.
 They are actually listed in the top 10 laziest dog breeds ad they can sleep up to 20 hours per day.